Quince: Alcoholic drink

 In the Balkans, quince eau-de-vie (rakija) is made.
 Ripe fruits of sweeter varieties are washed and cleared of rot and seeds, then crushed or minced, mixed with cold or boiling sweetened water and yeast, and left for several weeks to ferment.
 The fermented mash is distilled once, obtaining a 20–30 ABV, or twice, producing an approximately 60% ABV liquor.
 The two distillates may be mixed or diluted with distilled water to obtain the final product, containing 42–43% ABV.

-In the Alsace region of France and the Valais region of Switzerland, liqueur de coing is used as a digestif.

 In Carolina in 1709, the explorer and naturalist John Lawson wrote that he was "not a fair judge of the different sorts of Quinces which they call Brunswick, Portugal and Barbary", but "of this fruit they make a wine or liquor which they call Quince-Drink and which I approve of beyond any drink that their country affords ...
 The Quince-Drink most commonly purges".